domse31/deepresearch/README.md

-# Deep Research Agent with LinkedIn Access
+# Lead Generation Agent with LinkedIn Access

-A powerful research agent that can access LinkedIn profiles during research tasks.
-It combines web search capabilities with the ability to retrieve enriched LinkedIn profile data through Clay.
+A powerful lead generation agent that can access LinkedIn profiles to identify and enrich potential leads.
+It combines web search capabilities with LinkedIn profile data retrieval through Clay.

 ## Features

-- Deep web research on any topic
+- Automated lead generation based on your specific criteria
-- LinkedIn profile access via Clay API
+- LinkedIn profile access and enrichment via Clay API
-- Automatic summarization and knowledge gap identification
+- Structured lead information with contact details when available
-- Well-structured output with citations
+- Automatic identification of gaps in lead coverage

 ## Quick Start